AdvancedCustomFields/docs/fields/select.md

   The default value(s) selected when first editing the field’s value.
 Enter only values, not labels.

 - **Allow Null**
   If selected, the select list will begin with an empty choice labelled “- Select -“.
-If using the ‘Stylized UI’ setting, this choice will be replaced by a ‘x’ icon allowing you to remove the selected value(s).
+If using the _Stylized UI_ setting, this choice will be replaced by a ‘x’ icon allowing you to remove the selected value(s).

 - **Multiple**
   Allows you to select more than one choice.
-If using the ‘Stylized UI’ setting, you may also drag/drop reorder the selected choices.
+If using the _Stylized UI_ setting, you may also drag/drop reorder the selected choices.

 - **Stylized UI**
   This setting will use the Select2 JavaScript library to enhance your select field with more functionality (search, ajax, reorder).

 - **AJAX**
-  This setting appears if using the ‘Stylized UI’ and uses AJAX to populate the select field’s choices.
+  This setting appears if using the _Stylized UI_ and uses AJAX to populate the select field’s choices.
 Useful if using the [acf/load_value](https://www.advancedcustomfields.com/resources/acf-load_value/) filter to populate choices as it can help speed up page load times.

 - **Return Format**
   Specifies the value format returned by ACF functions.
-Select from Value, Label or Both(Array).
+Select from Value, Label or Both (array).

 ## Template usage